acommitteeoflunatics/kowm-core/README.md

 that 'extensible simplicity' is the wave of the future; and we tend to agree.

 ## kowm-core
-kowm-core is made up of six modular desktop libraries; five handle the basic features that make for a beautifully simple window manager and the sixth is a framework for building, attaching, and manipulating new modular extensions.
-Since speed is of the essence here, we're planning on writing kowm-core in C++.
+kowm-core /kōm-kôr/ is made up of six modular desktop libraries; five handle the basic features that make for a beautifully simple window manager and the sixth is a framework for building, attaching, and manipulating new modular extensions.
+Since speed is of the essence here, we're planning on writing kowm -core in C++.

 ## Requirements
 Any kowm installation will require, at a bare minimum, the first 6 'core'
 libraries: